QTC-UMD/rydiqule/README.md

 ## Documentation

-Documentation is available in the `docs\build` directory.
+Documentation is available online at [readthedocs](https://rydiqule.readthedocs.io/en/latest).
-A precompiled version of the pdf documentation is available in `docs\build\latex\rydiqule.pdf`.
+PDF or EPUB formats of the documentation can be downloaded from the online documentation.

 ### Examples